HeinericheKrainer/LOW-BIRTH-WEIGHT-PROJECT/README.md

-# LOW-BIRTH-WEIGHT-PROJECT
+##Project overview
-Bivariate and multivariate analysis of risk factors for birthweight This project was completed as part of a mentorship within Adaptive Management and Research Consultants (AMREC)
+- This project was completed as part of a mentorship within Adaptive Management and Research Consultants (AMREC)

-##Methods
--Exploratory data analysis
--Bivariate analysis
+- This involves a bivariate and multivariate analysis of risk factors for birthweight

+##Tools used
+- R

+##Files included
--Multivariate analysis
+-R scripts for analysis
+-Dataset provided in csv format for low birthweight